dangood84/CrossPlatformResourceMonitor/README.md

 Piped to a file or to `less`, the process behaves like `--once` even without the flag.
 A live loop in a non-TTY is the wrong tool.

+On **Windows cmd**, live frames are composed in memory and written once.
+Classic cmd is unbuffered, so the old “erase, then `printf` each line” path flashed every second.
+Windows Terminal is fine either way; `ResourceMonitor.exe` should now sit still in both.

 ## Where it appears

 | OS | Collector | What you see |